Douglas A-4 Skyhawk: Vietnam War era

 Although the first A-4Es were flown in Vietnam in early 1965, the A-4Cs continued to be used until late 1970.
-On 1 June 1965, the Chu Lai Short Airfield for Tactical Support (SATS) was officially opened with the arrival of eight Skyhawks from Cubi Point, Philippine Islands.
-The group landed with the aid of arresting cables, refueled and took off with the aid of JATO, with fuel and bombs to support Marine combat units.
+On 1 June 1965, the Chu Lai Short Airfield for Tactical Support was officially opened with the arrival of eight Skyhawks from Cubi Point, Philippine Islands.
+The group landed with the aid of arresting cables, refueled, and took off with the aid of JATO, with fuel and bombs to support Marine combat units.
 The Skyhawks were from Marine Attack Squadron VMA-225 and VMA-311.

-Lieutenant commander Michael J. Estocin of Attack Squadron 192 was posthumously awarded the Medal of Honor for his actions while flying surface-to-air missile (SAM) suppression during coordinated strikes against targets in Haiphong, North Vietnam, on 20 April and 26 April 1967.
+Lieutenant Commander Michael J. Estocin of Attack Squadron 192 was posthumously awarded the Medal of Honor for his actions while flying surface-to-air missile (SAM) suppression during coordinated strikes against targets in Haiphong, North Vietnam, on 20 April and 26 April 1967.